ScottyLabs/governance/__meta/synchronizer/README.md

 ### Keycloak

 Make sure you have the right permissions by logging into the [vault](https://secrets.scottylabs.org/ui/vault/auth?with=oidc) and trying to access the secrets links in the corresponding folder section.

+### Slack

+- Check that you are added to the corresponding Slack channels.

 ## Troubleshooting